stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 3. Populating a JNA structure descriptor for the instance
 4. Creating the instance given this descriptor

-We will also enable the diagnostics extension to support logging and error reporting.
+We will also enable a diagnostics extension to support logging and error reporting.

 So let's get cracking.

+---

 # Creating the Vulkan Instance

 ## Instance API

-We start with an empty interface for the Vulkan API that is instantiated using JNA via a static factory method:
+We start with an empty interface for the Vulkan API instantiated by JNA using a static factory method:

 ```java
 interface VulkanLibrary extends Library {